gallagher-tech/ampm/README.md

     // zero (default) to never restart due to lack of heartbeats.
     "heartbeatTimeout": 0,

+    // Restart the app if ampm detects the process has exited outside of
+    // a regular shutdown command
+    "restartOnProcessExit": true,

     // Restart the machine after this many app restarts.
     "restartMachineAfter": Infinity,